farsonic/mx-bng-toolset/README.md

 ```

 ##### Dynamic Interface creation
+The Dynamic profiles are then assocated with one or more physical interfaces.
+In this example the interface will accept any VLAN tag between 1 and 2000 and then apply the PPPoE profile.
+Once successfully authenticated a new dynamic interface will be created in the system.
 ```set interfaces ge-1/0/0 flexible-vlan-tagging
 set interfaces ge-1/0/0 auto-configure vlan-ranges dynamic-profile vlan-single-tag accept pppoe set interfaces ge-1/0/0 auto-configure vlan-ranges dynamic-profile vlan-single-tag ranges 1-2000